Culture jamming

 Culture jamming (sometimes also guerrilla communication) is a form of protest used by many anti-consumerist social movements to disrupt or subvert media culture and its mainstream cultural institutions, including corporate advertising.
-It attempts to "expose the methods of domination" of mass society.
+It is often described as a way of drawing attention to the methods through which mass society and media institutions shape public perception.

-Culture jamming employs techniques originally associated with Letterist International, and later Situationist International known as détournement.
-It uses the language and rhetoric of mainstream culture to subversively critique the social institutions that produce that culture.
-Tactics include editing company logos to critique the respective companies, products, or concepts they represent, or wearing fashion statements that criticize the current fashion trends by deliberately clashing with them.
-Culture jamming often entails using mass media to produce ironic or satirical commentary about itself, commonly using the original medium's communication method.
+Culture jamming employs techniques originally associated with the Letterist International and later with the Situationist International, including détournement.
+It uses the language and rhetoric of mainstream culture to critique the social institutions that produce that culture.
+Tactics include editing company logos to critique the companies, products, or concepts they represent, or using fashion statements that deliberately clash with current fashion trends.
+Culture jamming often uses mass media to produce ironic or satirical commentary about mass media itself, commonly by adopting the communication methods of the original medium.
 Culture jamming is also a form of subvertising.

-Culture jamming aims to highlight and challenge the political assumptions underlying commercial culture, and argues that culture jamming is a response to socially imposed conformity.
-Prominent examples of culture jamming include the adulteration of billboard advertising by the Billboard Liberation Front and contemporary artists such as Ron English.
-Culture jamming may involve street parties and protests.
-While culture jamming usually focuses on subverting or critiquing political and advertising messages, some proponents focus on a different form which brings together artists, designers, scholars, and activists to create works that transcend the status quo rather than merely criticize it.
+Culture jamming is generally intended to highlight and challenge political assumptions within commercial culture, and has been discussed as a response to socially imposed conformity.
+Prominent examples include the alteration of billboard advertising by the Billboard Liberation Front and works by contemporary artists such as Ron English.
+Culture jamming may also involve street parties and protests.
+While it often focuses on subverting or critiquing political and advertising messages, some proponents emphasize forms that bring together artists, designers, scholars, and activists to create works that go beyond criticism of the status quo.
+In addition to these political and cultural aims, researchers have noted that pleasure and humor can play an important role in sustaining participation.
+Analysts have argued that fun can connect individual acts of subversion to a broader, imagined protest community, helping separate actions appear as part of a shared project.
+This affective style has been interpreted as both drawing on and resisting the dominant emotion regime of late capitalism, with emotional engagement functioning as both a tactic and an aim.